openinfradev/community/Governance.md

-Purpose of the Community
+# Our Mission

-Principles and Goals
+# Principles and Goals

-Leadership
+# Code of Conduct

+# Leadership, Authority and Responsibility

  (1) Steering Group : Overseas project operations, Provides strategic guidance